-Balloon Angioplasty is a procedure performed to widen heart arteries when they are clogged with a buildup of cholesterol, cells or other substances (plaque).
-Angioplasties restores normal blood flow to patient’s heart muscle.
-Once the occlusion is outlined by angiography, angioplasties performed to open narrowed arteries by using a long, thin tube called a catheter to help the artery widen and decrease its chance to be clogged again.
-After that, the balloon is inflated at the occlusion in the artery and inflated several times to achieve enough widening at the occlusion.
-This causes the plaque to compress to artery wall and opens the narrowed spot.
-Balloon angioplasty was used as the only nonsurgical invasive treatment modality in the past until recently.
-With the invention of stents and other intravascular treatment modalities this technique is used as adjunctive technique to be combined with other techniques.
+Angioplasties restore normal blood flow to the patient’s heart muscle, and work by widening heart arteries when they are clogged with a buildup of cholesterol, cells or other substances (plaque).
+Once an occlusion is outlined by angiography, angioplasties work to both help the artery widen as well as decrease its chance of being clogged again.
+A balloon angioplasty opens narrowed arteries by using a long, thin tube called a catheter.
+Following this, a balloon is inflated at the site of the occlusion several times, opening enough to widen the artery.
+This compresses the plaque against the artery wall and opens the narrowed spot.
+Balloon angioplasty was until recently the only nonsurgical invasive treatment for this kind of condition, but with the invention of stents and other intravascular treatments, it is often now used in conjunction with a range of other techniques.

 How Is It Performed?

 - The doctor makes an incision over patient’s groin or arm and places a thin tube (called catheter) into an artery.

 - This catheter is passed through the arterial system until it gets into patient’s left or right coronary artery.

 - Watching on a special X-ray screen, the doctor is able to move the catheter into the artery.
 After that, a very small wire is passed through the catheter and beyond the narrowed area.
 Over this wire, a small sausage shaped balloon which is passed to the blockage.